mrhhyu/ELTRA/README.md

 # ELTRA: An Embedding Method based on Learning-to-Rank to Preserve Asymmetric Information in Directed Graphs

-This repository provides a reference implementation of ELTRA as well as access to the data.
+This repository provides (1) a reference implementation of ELTRA, (2) the data, and (3) the proof for CRW scores properties.

 ## Installation and usage
 ELTRA is a novel similarity-based double-vector **E**mbedding method based on listwise Learning-**T**o-**R**ank (LTR) that preserves **A**symmetric information in directed graphs.
 It is straightforward embedding method implemented by a simple deep neural network consisting of only a projection layer and an output layer.